Tofutush/tofutush.github.io/posts/dormmate.md

 There were a lot of physical problems in that dorm.
 The door can't be closed properly and water keeps leaking out from mysterious places.
 But I am *happy*.
 I am with my friends!
 I started looking forward to each night, instead of dreading them.

 So, if you'll excuse me sounding like a sloppy old cartoon moral narrator: sometimes we get in situations that make us uncomfortable and we just go with it, thinking we could handle it.
 Maybe its annoying dormmates, or maybe it could be a relationship we no longer wanna be in, etc. Move the hell out.
 There's got to be somewhere we can move to!

+---

+Wow, my longest post yet, a vent post.
+Venting sure is the muse of inspiration!